jusex/TesraSupernet/README.md

 =====================================

-Tesra is a cryptocurrency, with many features.
+Tesra is a cryptocurrency with many features.
 - Anonymized transactions using coin mixing technology, we call it _Obfuscation_.
 - Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftTX_.
 - Decentralized blockchain voting providing for consensus based advancement of the current Masternode